dmhuehol/ml-workshop-cuni/notes.md

 Experiment with adjusting the size of the latent space.
 You cannot make the latent space any smaller without losing critical information for classification and compromising model performance.

 ### nn_c_pp.3: Implications
 In my experience, it is actually fairly straightforward to find a network that almost perfectly classifies our penguins!
-However, nothing tells you that you've reached a stopping point: you have to exercise your own judgment as a scientist to decide that any given model is good enough.
+However, nothing tells you that you've reached a stopping point.
+You have to exercise your own judgment as a scientist to decide that any given model is good enough.
 We can think of this in terms of two principles:

 * *Don’t be afraid to try many options!* Iterative refinement is key to making a successful network.
 * *Don't be afraid to stop!* Remember that you are creating the model for a specific purpose to answer a specific scientific question.
 Once you have obtained a network that is adequate for your given purpose, you can stop there!
 It is not our goal to obtain the "perfect model".
 (Perfection is not even a well-defined goal for most problems!)

+To define adequacy for purpose, we often have to think carefully about our metrics and our data.
+Our test must have *construct validity* for the intended real-world application, that is, to address “how well the benchmark dataset, and associated metrics of evaluation, represents a task” (Raji et al. 2021 [link](https://doi.org/10.48550/arXiv.2111.15366).
+The WeatherBench project discusses many metrics common in weather forecasting applications: Rasp et al. 2024 [link](doi.org/10.1029/2023MS004019).